Do I actually have knotweed?

 Plants commonly mistaken for Japanese knotweed

-One reason people struggle to identify knotweed is because several UK plants look similar, and as knotweed thrives in most environments, the chances it’s near you – is quite high!
-But being a green leaved, tall plant with white flowers, it’s very similar to other plants you commonly see around you.
+One reason people struggle to identify knotweed is because several UK plants look similar, and as knotweed thrives in most environments, the chances it’s near you is quite high!
+But being a green leaved, tall plant with white flowers, it’s very similar to other plants you commonly see around you, and to an untrained eye can be easily missed or overlooked.

 Common lookalikes include: